First 10 Things to Configure in Your Home Assistant

 -

-Create Basic Automations Dive into creating simple automations and scripts.
+Create Basic Automations Get into creating simple automations and scripts.
 Start with foundational automations such as turning on outdoor lights at sunset, adjusting the thermostat when nobody is home, or turning off lights when everyone leaves.
 Automations connect device states and events to actions for more convenient and energy-efficient operation.

 A simple sunset automation in YAML looks like this: